TeagueSS/LetsDance/README.md

 ## Training

-Contains methods for Training your model with differnt Approaches in each File
+Contains methods for Training your model with different Approaches in each File

     DanceRNNVersion1, a very simple RNN built on just one LTSM layer and a very simple context window of 10 frames.
-    (For Testing Puroses Only)
+    (For Testing Purposes Only)

     TensorFlow Data Prep: For converting Audio and Skeletal Data to saveable numpy Arrays.
     -> If a frame needs to be trained on it gets formatted by this guy

 ## Testing
-Files for testing your imports, that TensorFlow works, your enviorment.
+Files for testing your imports, that TensorFlow works, your environment.

-    For Video Conversion: Running the last method at the bottom of tests.py should indicate if packages oare installed for Processing.
+    For Video Conversion: Running the last method at the bottom of tests.py should indicate if packages are installed for Processing.
-    For Model Training: running the script in TestingPerformace.py should see if Tensorflow is running on CPU or GPU.
+    For Model Training: running the script in TestingPerformance.py should see if Tensorflow is running on CPU or GPU.

 ## Required Packages:

     Please Look at the attached .yml files,
-        -> one is labeled for Downlaoding (Contains Librosa and Youtube downlaod methdos) -> The other is for running this model using TensorFlow
+        -> one is labeled for Downloading (Contains Librosa and Youtube download methods) -> The other is for running this model using TensorFlow